Bible Meaning: Sent

 The pool of Siloam was created when King Hezekiah authorized a tunnel be built that would redirect the Gihon Spring that was Jerusalem's primary source of fresh water.
 Because of the spring's location, it was vulnerable to attack.
 If it were captured, it would aid the enemy while making it almost impossible to live in Jerusalem for an extended period (2Chronicles 32:1 - 4).

 Hezekiah's tunnel redirected the spring from coming out toward the Kidron Valley to flowing toward the southwestern end of the old city of David.
 This made Jerusalem's water supply more secure and accessible to the people (2Kings 20:20).
-The place where the water exited the tunnel created Siloam's pool.
+The place where the water exited the tunnel created the pool of Siloam.

 In 1880 A.D., an inscription was found carved into the hard tunnel wall that was close to the Siloam pool.
 Written in Hebrew, the six-line inscription, according to one translation, states the following.